 Based on this, “good” credit is a FICO Score between 670 and 739.
 But the higher your score, the more favorable any loan or credit terms you qualify for are likely to be.

 After FICO Score, VantageScore is probably the second most well-known credit scoring model.
-VantageScore was founded in 2006 as a joint effort between Equifax, Experian and TransUnion to provide a comprehensive credit scoring model for consumers.
+VantageScore was founded in 2006 as a joint effort between Equifax, Experian, and TransUnion to provide consumers with a comprehensive credit scoring model.

 - Highly influential: Credit mix and experience